 Posted by Elena del Valle on March 22, 2005

-Hispanic Marketing & Public Relations (HispanicMPR.com), the website and companion podcast, provide you essential information about today’s business topics, the largest minority in the United States and other topics we think might interest you.
+Hispanic Marketing & Public Relations (HispanicMPR.com), the website and companion podcast, provide you essential information about today’s business topics, the largest minority in the United States, health, entertainment and other topics we think might interest you.

-We feature original content including articles, Guest Articles, presentations and podcast interviews with leaders, newsmakers and experts on business, marketing, media, communications, books, entertainment, health and the largest minority in the United States.
 The publication of editorial content, Guest Article, Podcasts or ads on the site does not mean endorsement.
+Submission of review copies (digital or print) or samples does not guarantee coverage positive or of any kind.
 As an Amazon Associate we earn a tiny sum from qualifying purchases.
 The links are there mainly for your convenience.

 Our Resources Section is chock full of useful information including a nationally recognized book and 2006 Choice Outstanding Academic Title, guest articles, and audio recordings of presentations and extended interviews with national Hispanic market experts.
-Sign up for free email updates and visit our Resources Section for exclusive down-loadable audio recordings at www.HispanicMPR.com.
+Sign up for email updates and visit our Resources Section.

-We believe in giving back and dedicate 10 to 15 percent of our ad space to public service ads.
-If you represent a nonprofit organization you may send us information for a listing in our nonprofit organizations section.
-You may also qualify for public service ad space.
+We believe in giving back and dedicate 10 to 15 percent of our ad space, at our sole discretion, to public service ads.
+If you represent a nonprofit organization you may send us information and a request for public service ad space.
 Feel fee to send your ad and ask!

 HispanicMPR.com is published online from South Florida and updated regularly during the week with the exception of U.S. holidays.
 All content, unless otherwise noted, is editorial and copyright protected.
 In no event may the contents be reproduced without the express content of the publisher.
 See guidelines to link to our content below.